 Arts and Theology

-The next cohort for The Arts and Theology track, Curating Community Through the Arts, will begin in January 2021.
+The next cohort for The Arts and Theology track is scheduled to begin January 2024.
 Please contact the Admissions Office for information about applying.

 Students are required to take eight core courses, project seminar, plus two electives for a total of 30 credit hours.
 Students must also conduct a research project and prepare a project paper of their findings.
 Courses are taught in a combination of face-to face, on-line, and study trip offerings.